United States

 Note

-Treat this as a legal-risk-sensitive temporary stay strategy, not a digital nomad workaround.
-If your objective is residence, evaluate immigrant or dual-intent compliant categories instead.
+Treat this as a careful temporary stay plan, not a digital nomad loophole.
+If you want to live in the U.S. long term, look at immigrant or dual-intent categories instead.

-Comments on United States — B-2 Long-Term Stay (Visitor Strategy)
+Comments on United States B-2 Long Stay (visitor strategy)

 Share your experience